rodrigoolmos/zynq7000_linux/README.md

 ```plaintext
 sudo -H apt-get install device-tree-compiler
 ```
-Prepare the environment <span style="color:red">(if you open a new console you will have to export the environment again)</span>
+Prepare the environment ("if you open a new console you will have to export the environment again")
 ```plaintext
 export CROSS_COMPILE=arm-linux-gnueabihf-
 source /tools/Xilinx/Vivado/2022.2/settings64.sh